Balakrishna-RK/Balakrishna-RK/Projects/Schematic_Design_and_Analysis_of_an_8-Word_8-Bit_Static_RAM_with_6T_Storage_Cells_using_SKY130PDK/README.md

   ![Sense Amplifier Output](assets/images/schematic/sense_amplifier/sa_output.png)

 ## 6. Address Decoder Design
-An address decoder in SRAM (Static Random Access Memory) is an essential component responsible for selecting the appropriate memory cells for read and write operations based on the provided address.
+An [Address decoder](assets/schematic/decoder_3to8.sch) in SRAM (Static Random Access Memory) is an essential component responsible for selecting the appropriate memory cells for read and write operations based on the provided address.
 The 3:8 decoder is a crucial element in both row and column decoders in SRAM, enabling the selection of one out of eight possible rows or columns by decoding a 3-bit address input.
 This decoder design effectively simplifies the addressing mechanism, allowing for efficient and accurate access to the memory cells.
 In this implementation, a pseudo NMOS AND gate is used to design the decoder, which reduces the logical effort by minimizing the size and power consumption typically associated with PMOS transistors.
 This approach enhances the overall speed and efficiency of the decoding process.
 The output from XSchem and Ngspice simulations validates the functionality and performance of the 3:8 decoder in the SRAM design, demonstrating its capability to handle the addressing needs of high-speed memory operations.
 The pseudo NMOS AND gate's effectiveness in lowering logical effort contributes significantly to the optimized performance of the SRAM.

 ![3:8 Decoder Circuit](assets/images/schematic/decoder_3to8/decoder_3to8.svg)